Cocoi heron: Feeding

 This heron feeds primarily on fish measuring over 20 cm long; with mammals, amphibians and sometimes insects also being consumed.
 Fish species consumed include whitemouth croaker, wolf fish, various Leporinus species up to 200 mm long and streaked prochilod.
 This heron has also been observed to feed on carrion and Callinectes blue crabs.
 In Colombia, chicks have also been observed being fed predominantly fish and less frequently with amphibians and crustaceans.

-Cocoi Heron hunting in Frei Leandro Lake, known as victoria amazonica lake, Rio de Janeiro Botanical Garden, Brazil.

 The cocoi heron catches prey by striking its head into the water and thrusting its bill to stab downwards.
 It may also tilt its head downward above the water so that only its bill is immersed.
 During feeding, the head and neck move rapidly while the body remains immobile.
 Feeding is usually diurnal and solitary, especially in Argentina, although in Chile, it is considered to be a largely nocturnal feeder, with diurnal roosting taking place in trees overlooking the water.
 In Venezuela, it has also been seen foraging in large groups.
 Where feeding is diurnal, there appears to be a peak in feeding activity at noon and a reduction at dusk.

 The cocoi heron appears able to use alternative food sources by exploring foraging sites distant from its breeding colonies, since terrestrial rodents and reptiles and marine organisms have been found in the diet of individuals from freshwater colonies.
 Some colonies also reside near to estuarine coastland and individuals from these colonies are more reliant on marine prey.
 Foraging individuals often stay near to colonies and colony site choice has been found to be strongly linked to proximity to high-quality foraging habitats.
 The heron may also sometimes exploit dead whitemouth croaker discarded by recreational fisheries.